BeSpunky/angular-google-maps/wiki/Overlays.md

 # The Module
 Overlays are layers of information displayed on the map (see [original docs](https://developers.google.com/maps/documentation/javascript/overlays)).

-`GoogleMapsOverlaysModule` will provide you with overlay directives, and charge your app with the `OverlaysSuperpower`.
+`GoogleMapsOverlaysModule` will charge your app with the `OverlaysSuperpower` and provide you with overlay directives.

 If you're gonna use overlays, remember to import the module from the `overlays` package:
 ```typescript